Lionheart (UK wrestler)

-Adrian McCallum (17 December 1982 – 19 June 2019) was a British professional wrestler, professional wrestling promoter and actor, better known by his ring name Lionheart.
+Adrian McCallum (17 December 1982 – 19 June 2019) was an English professional wrestler, professional wrestling promoter and actor, better known by his ring name Lionheart.
 He wrestled for numerous promotions in the British Independent wrestling circuit including Insane Championship Wrestling, in which he reigned as the ICW World Heavyweight Champion until his death, and Preston City Wrestling.
-He was also the owner of Ayrshire-based wrestling promotion "Pro Wrestling Elite".
+He was also the owner of Ayrshire-based wrestling promotion Pro Wrestling Elite.

 Professional wrestling career

 Insane Championship Wrestling

 On 11 February 2007 Lionheart made his Insane Championship Wrestling debut, losing to James Wallace.

 On 3 April 2016, Lionheart captured the Insane Championship Wrestling Zero-G Championship from Davey Boy in a 6-way match at ICW Barramania II.
-He then proceeded to lose the title in a 6 Man Stairway to Heaven Match to Kenny Williams on 20 November at Fear & Loathing IX.
+He then proceeded to lose the title to Kenny Williams in a 7 Man Stairway to Heaven Match with Aaron Echo, Andy Wild, Iestyn Rees, Liam Thomson and Zack Gibson on 20 November at Fear & Loathing IX.
 On 2 December 2018 he won the ICW World Heavyweight Championship for the first time in his career, defeating former champion Jackie Polo in a Career vs. Title Match at Fear and Loathing XI.
+He wrestled his final match on June 16, 2019 at ICW: Fight Club, he defeated Alexander Dean to retain the ICW World Heavyweight Championship and to win the European Heavyweight Championship.
+Both titles were vacated after his death.

+Lionheart was posthumously inducted into the ICW Hall of Fame in 2023.